spotify/scio/README.md

 - `--diskSizeGb`: Remote worker disk size, in gigabytes, or 0 to use the default size.
 - `--workerMachineType`: Machine type to create Dataflow worker VMs as.
 See [https://cloud.google.com/compute/docs/machine-types](https://cloud.google.com/compute/docs/machine-types) for a list of valid options.
 If unset, the Dataflow service will choose a reasonable default.

-# dataflow-scala vs. Spark
+# Scio vs. Spark

-The dataflow-scala API is modeled after Spark with some minor differences.
+The Scio API is modeled after Spark with some minor differences.

-- [`SCollection`](http://spotify.github.io/dataflow-scala/#com.spotify.cloud.dataflow.values.SCollection) is equivalent to Spark's [`RDD`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD).
+- [`SCollection`](http://spotify.github.io/scio/#com.spotify.scio.values.SCollection) is equivalent to Spark's [`RDD`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD).
-- [`PairSCollectionFunctions`](http://spotify.github.io/dataflow-scala/#com.spotify.cloud.dataflow.values.PairSCollectionFunctions) and [`DoubleSCollectionFunctions`](http://spotify.github.io/dataflow-scala/#com.spotify.cloud.dataflow.values.DoubleSCollectionFunctions) are specialized versions of `SCollection` and equivalent to Spark's [`PairRDDFunctions`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions) and [`DoubleRDDFunctions`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.DoubleRDDFunctions).
+- [`PairSCollectionFunctions`](http://spotify.github.io/scio/#com.spotify.scio.values.PairSCollectionFunctions) and [`DoubleSCollectionFunctions`](http://spotify.github.io/scio/#com.spotify.scio.values.DoubleSCollectionFunctions) are specialized versions of `SCollection` and equivalent to Spark's [`PairRDDFunctions`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions) and [`DoubleRDDFunctions`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.DoubleRDDFunctions).
 - Execution planning is static and happens before the job is submitted.
 There is no driver node in a Dataflow cluster and one can only perform the equivalent of Spark _transformations_ (`RDD` &rarr; `RDD`) but not _actions_ (`RDD` &rarr; driver local memory).
 - There is no _broadcast_ either but the pattern of `RDD` &rarr; driver via _action_ and driver &rarr; `RDD` via _broadcast_ can be replaced with `SCollection.asSingleTonSideInput` and `SCollection.withSideInputs`.
 - There is no `DStream` (continuous series of `RDD`s) like in Spark Streaming.
 Values in a `SCollection` are windowed based on timestamp and windowing operation.
 The same API works regardless of batch (single global window by default) or streaming mode.
 Aggregation type _transformations_ that produce `SCollection`s of a single value under global window will produce one value each window when a non-global window is defined.